Bunzl quarterly revenue growth slows on North America weakness

 Bunzl shares fell 10 percent in early trade after the company’s total revenue saw a mere 2.5 percent rise at constant currency, compared with a 14 percent growth a year earlier.

-Underlying revenue growth in North America was about 1 percent due to a lagging grocery and retail business, which was dented by price inflation and weak demand, the company said.
+Underlying revenue growth in North America was about 1 percent due to a lagging grocery and retail business, which was dented by a lack of price inflation and weak demand, the company said.

 The company, which has operations in about 30 countries, also blamed slower growth on wider economic conditions across nations it operates in.